Dallas92/treatment-executor/readme.md

 # Treatment application

-This is a Spring Boot application which every minute tries to get treatment plans from DB and create new unique treatment tasks based on recurrence (every hour, 2 times a day, 3 times a week and etc). <br/>
+This is a Spring Boot application which every minute tries to get treatment plans from DB and create new unique treatment tasks based on recurrence (example: every hour, 2 times a day, 3 times a week and etc). <br/>

 Treatment tasks are not created ahead of time, they are only created for the day when executor service was launched (there is a check for today date).